MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 The API returns an AccessToken object that contains the token itself and an expiry date for the token.

-To call the API in the Frontend sample, create a sample item and then scroll down and click on **Navigate to Authentication page**.
-From there you can click on **Get access token** and you'll receive a token back.
+To call the API in the Frontend sample, create a sample item and then scroll down and select **Navigate to Authentication page**.
+From there you can select **Get access token** to receive a token back.

 :::image type="content" source="./media/authentication-api/authentication.png" alt-text="Screenshot showing authentication section.":::